nirdeshmaskey9/Ai-factory-builder/docs/ARCHITECTURE.md

-# 🧠 AI Factory Builder — v3.0 Architecture
+# 🧠 AI Factory Builder — v4.0 Architecture

-This document describes the current system at the v3.0 Golden Build.
-The platform is a local‑first FastAPI application that exposes three cooperating MCPs (Model/Memory/Control Plane components):
+This document describes the current system at the v4.0 release.
+The platform is a local‑first FastAPI application that exposes four cooperating MCPs (Model/Memory/Control Plane components):

 - Router Core (Phase 1)
 - Memory MCP (Phase 2)
 - Debugger MCP (Phase 3)
+- Supervisor MCP (Phase 4)

 The system is designed to be modular, offline‑friendly, and testable end‑to‑end.